 Year 2 will build on your skill level and extend your knowledge to cover employability skills, professional development, decision-making, entrepreneurship and work-based learning.
 During this year, you’ll undertake practical work, case studies, presentations, report writing, practical workshops and gain advanced software experience.

-Students accepted onto either the Foundation or Top-Up Degrees, may be eligible to access certain facilities provided by the University.
+Students accepted onto the Foundation Degree, may be eligible to access certain facilities provided by the University.
 The college will provide further details at the time of enrolment.

 Course Structure / Units